renocrypt/rustyreno-rust/setting-up-rust-in-codespace.md

 2. Run the installer
 3. Follow the on-screen instructions

-After installation, the console will display a success message.[1][3]
+After installation, the console will display a success message.

 ### Verifying Installation